 I depend on and must have well-balanced food.
-The lunches I receive from the Meals on Wheels Program enable me to eat nutritiously and have given me a way to recover from my recent surgery.

-House and have given me a way to recover from my recent surgery.
-The volunteers who deliver the luncheons are so kind, friendly and the hour I hear them in their van and my doorbell rings, it
+The lunches I receive from the Meals on Wheels Program enable me to eat nutritiously and have given me a way to recover The volunteers who deliver the luncheons are so kind, friendly and the hour I hear them in their van and my doorbell rings, it Document No. 21